 The highlighted differences are often the foundation of the best blockchain marketplace’s pros and cons.

 PricewaterhouseCoopers highlights the advantages that blockchain technology brings:

-Indeed, transactions can be completed quickly since the blockchain marketplace enables instant transaction validation.
+Indeed, transactions can be completed quickly since the best blockchain marketplace enables instant validation.

 Besides, a real-time clearing and settlement process enable transparency: anyone can view the content of the blockchain and get their own copy of it that is updated automatically whenever a new block is added, like in a Facebook News Feed.

 Personal information about users is limited to their digital signature to enable privacy and confidentiality.

 When a user makes public transactions, their unique code, called a public key, is recorded on the blockchain, not their personal information.
 This prevents hackers from obtaining it.